agiliq/agiliq-jekyll/_posts/2020-05-14-polls-api-using-fastapi.md

 ```
 notice the use of `List` in `response_model`, `crud.get_all_questions` returns a list of objects and not just an object so we should let our framework know that.
 Try removing the `List` and our application will throw an error.

-at this point when you visit `http://127.0.0.1:8000/docs`, you should see two sections - `POST /questions/` and `GET /questions/`, click on GET section and Try it out and you should a response something like below
+at this point when you visit `http://127.0.0.1:8000/docs`, you should see two sections - `POST /questions/` and `GET /questions/`, click on GET section and Try it out and you should see a response something like below
 ```json
 [
   {